ashridh/ashridh.github.io/README.md

 I'm Ayush - a MS by research student in Purdue University, where my work focuses on Cloud-native Machine Learning.
 Prior to this, I spent 1.5 years at [Skit.AI](https://skit.ai) (previously Vernacular.AI) as a ML Research Engineer, working on speech and text technologies.

 I love dabbling in ML R&D, Software Engineering, Algorithms and System Design.
-To get in touch, please sent me an email at:
+To get in touch, please send me an email at:

 {first_name}.{last_name}1506@gmail.com.